 - Participate in NPCA activities

-- Set goals, policies and budget
+- Set goals, policies, and budget

-- Hire and evaluate the President / CEO
+- Evaluate the President / CEO

-- Oversee performance of NPCA
+- Oversee the performance of NPCA

-- Contact members and groups on a regular basis to sound out their interests, concerns or other feedback that they feel should be addressed by the NPCA Board;
+- Contact members and groups on a regular basis to sound out their interests, concerns or other feedback that they feel should be addressed by the NPCA Board

 - Provide feedback to members and groups after Board meetings.

 The Board meets at least four times per year.
 The 2023 Board Meeting schedule is as follows:

-- Saturday, March 4, 2017 from 2:00-6:00 pm in Washington, DC
+- March 11 in Washington, DC at 9AM Eastern

 Minutes from each Board meeting are reviewed and approved at the following meeting, then posted to our website.